uwcse510/web-cse599-hcde548-sp16/index.md

 For similar reasons, projects will be collaborative, with students working in groups of three to four.
 A major goal in this course is to facilitate connections among students conducting research in personal informatics.
-Larger groups also allow greater progress and deeper engagement from the course staff.
+Larger groups also allow greater progress within the course and deeper engagement from the course staff.

 ## Grading